cysouw/diathesis/text/c04_summaryEpi.md

 ## Temporal aspect {#sec:epithesis-temporal-aspect}

 The grammatical marking of aspect is commonly defined as linguistic expressions that specify the 'internal temporal constituency of a situation' [@comrie1976: 3].
 In this sense, the title of this section, ~~temporal aspect~~, might appear to be tautological.
-However, this designation is used here in opposition to a different set of categories that also specify the spatial constituency of a situation, ~~spatial aspect~~, described in the next [@sec:epithesis-spatial-aspect].
-Temporal aspect in German includes a surprisingly large number of continuative expressions, alongside constructions for cross-linguistically widespread habitual and progressive aspects.
+However, this designation is used here in opposition to a different set of categories that specify the spatial constituency of a situation, ~~spatial aspect~~, described in the next [@sec:epithesis-spatial-aspect].
+Temporal aspect in German includes a surprisingly large number of continuative constructions, alongside constructions for cross-linguistically widespread aspectual categories like inchoative, habitual and progressive.

 ### *Prozessperfekt* (*haben+Partizip*) {#sec:summary-prozessperfekt}

 The ~~Prozessperfekt~~ (full discussion in [@sec:participles-haben-perfect] and subsequent sections) is proposed here as a specific name for the *haben+Partizip* construction [@next].
 In the German grammatical tradition, the perfect is normally described as a verb form taking either *haben* or *sein*, depending on the lexical verb.
 However, there turn out to be surprisingly many verbs that allow for both, with a clear distinction in meaning (see [@sec:participles-haben-sein-perfect]).
 For that reason, I propose to use different names for both constructions.
-Note that the name *Perfekt* is developing into a misnomer, as the *haben+Partizip* appears to be taking over the function of past marking in contemporary German.
+Note that the name *Perfekt* is developing into a misnomer, as the *haben+Partizip* construction appears to be taking over the function of past marking in contemporary German.

 ::: ex
 a.
 Das Kind schläft.